AdamDavidHill/archery-pb-report/README.md

 ## Getting Started

-1. Add a project reference to `PersonalBests.csproj`
+1. Add a project reference to `PersonalBests.Core.csproj`
 1. Implement `IScoreProvider` with a class that loads all historic records for a given club
 1. Create an instance of the `ReportGenerator` class, injecting your `IScoreProvider` implementation
 1. Call `ReportGenerator.Generate()` to calculate the report